Kauzok/MinerUnearthed/Release/README.md

 	*Accounting for passive which gives a regen bonus with stacks.*

+- Gouge
+	- Reduced damage from 270% -> 275%

+	*This won't really affect anything at all.*

 - To The Stars (Rework)
 	- Now creates 6 explosions below you that deal 300% damage each.
 	- Spacing is always consistent regardless of the height you use it from.